On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Related Work

-\mypara{Class Incremental Learning} Class Incremental Learning (CIL) is a subset of continual learning and is critical for real-world applications where data becomes available in stages and retraining the model from scratch is impractical due to computational or data storage constraints~\cite{masana2022class, zhou2023revisiting}.
-A primary challenge in CIL is preventing the model from forgetting previously learned classes when updated with new data, known as catastrophic forgetting~\cite{kirkpatrick2017overcoming, kemker2018measuring}.
-One way to prevent catastrophic forgetting is to incorporate a distillation loss or regularization term to transfer knowledge from the old model to the updated one, thus reducing forgetting~\cite{li2017learning, riemer2018learning}.
+\mypara{Adapting to New Classes} Adapting to new classes with few-shot settings is related to few-shot learning, aiming to improve the quick adaptation ability.
+One way is to use the distance between the samples and the representatives of each class for classification~\cite{snell2017prototypicalnetworksfewshotlearning, chen2019closer}.
+Another way is to train a neural network and learn the relationship between samples and the representatives~\cite{sung2018learning}.
+Additionally, data augmentation is used to increase the number of training samples and train a classifier~\cite{yang2021free} Adapting to new classes with many-shot settings is related to class incremental learning (CIL), where the key is to alleviate the forgetting of previous knowledge~\cite{masana2022class, zhou2023revisiting}.
+One way to improve the performance is to incorporate a distillation loss or regularization term to transfer knowledge from the old model to the updated one, thus reducing forgetting~\cite{li2017learning, riemer2018learning}.
 Another way is to store a small subset of past representative data to enable the model to rehearse earlier tasks~\cite{rebuffi2017icarl}.
 Additionally, some other work explores calibrating the output layer of the classification head to improve the performance~\cite{wu2019large}.

-Adapting the detector to new LLM data is a simplified version of CIL, since there is only one new stage and class.
 Some efforts have discussed the CIL in classification tasks such as entailment or intent classification~\cite{DBLP:conf/naacl/XiaYFY21, paul-etal-2022-class}.
-To the best of our knowledge, our work is the first to adapt existing detectors to new LLMs in the MGT attribution task.
+To the best of our knowledge, our work is the first to benchmark the adaptation ability of MGT detectors in both few-shot and many-shot settings.